Beaded Oyster Stitch

-Insert the needle into the fabric at the top of the stitch, point the needle downwards, slide it behind the knot, so that the needle exists the cloth at the base as illustrated.
+Insert the needle into the fabric at the top of the stitch.
+Point the needle downwards, slide it behind the knot, so that the needle exits the cloth at the base as illustrated.

 Loop the thread under the needle (as you would for a chain stitch) and pull the needle through.

 Repeat the process of creating your oyster chain and continue along the line.
 The first wrap made to create the twisted chain feels a bit clumsy but once you have established a rhythm it is a beaded stitch that works up easily.